DanielGiedraitis/Wa-Tor/README.md

 ---

 ## Mean durations and standard deviations for each thread count
-Using Matplotlib to generate an error line plot, showcasing the mean durations and the variability (standard deviations) in durations observed for the "Wa-Tor" simulation across different thread counts.
+I utilized Matplotlib to generate an error line plot, showcasing the mean durations and the variability (standard deviations) in durations observed for the "Wa-Tor" simulation across different thread counts.

 The purpose of this error line plot is to visually represent both the average (mean) durations and the variability (standard deviations) associated with these durations across different thread counts.
 It allows for an understanding of the spread or dispersion of duration values around the mean for each thread count configuration.